A Galatasaray player showed great sportsmanship by deliberately missing a penalty during a youth team game in Turkey.

 Despite the missed penalty, Galatasaray managed to beat Istanbulspor 3-0 showing that doing the right thing can pay off.

 But this isn't the first time that sports players have showed honourable behaviour on the field.

-Serena Williams is being praised for the way she has treated Dayana Yastremska after beating her in the Australian Open 6-2 6-1.
+Serena Williams was praised for the way she has treated Dayana Yastremska after beating her in the Australian Open in January.

 After losing the match and missing out on her spot in the Round of 16, Dayana broke down in tears.

 But the 23-time Grand Slam winner Serena went over to her to comfort her.